soarlab/KULFI/README.md

 ## 8. Known Bugs/Limitations
-- Current version of KULFI support fault injection into data register of only integer type.
+- Current version of KULFI supports fault injection into data register of only integer type.
 We plan to support float type in future.